unascribed/FlexVer/SPEC.md

 or as a string-based comparison.
 Either is considered reasonable, with the advantage of the string version being there is no limit to the length of a component.

+When using this strategy, care must be taken to keep the original string around in the event of a fallback to textual comparison, as mentioned above for when two components at the same index differ in type.
+If this is not done, and instead a number is converted back into a string for such a comparison, it will be incorrect in the case of components with leading zeroes.

 #### Integer
 Parse the component as an integer type, and return the difference between them.
 In psuedocode: